dev-sec-it/.github/profile/README.md

 4. Compliance and Regulation: Ensures adherence to industry standards and regulations, fostering trust and protecting organizations from legal risks.
 5. Enhanced Reputation: Establishes a reputation for delivering secure and reliable technology solutions, boosting customer confidence and loyalty.

-For more info visit on https://devsecit.com
+For more info visit https://devsecit.com